rishabhk108/MLClass/Spring2026/project_guidelines.md

 - Please try to make your project **stand out**.
 The projects that get the highest score are the ones that have taken extra effort in their report, code, slides, and the overall project.

 ## 📌 Grading Guidelines
 If you follow the checklist below for the project, you will get 80% of the project grades.
 The rest 20% is reserved for truly outstanding projects that stand out.
+Please include the checklist below in your final report (you can add it in the beginning of the report) along with evidence (e.g., page numbers where you have highlighted a specific aspect, e.g., EDA).

 ---